American religion, humility and democracy

 the moral meaning of taxes

-This new book project explores the varied ways in which religious individuals and groups across the political divide have engaged in tax-related protest throughout the country’s history.
+This book project explores how religious individuals and groups across the political divide have engaged in tax-related protest throughout the country’s history.
 Specifically, it involves four in-depth cases based on archival research, interviews, and ethnographic observation: war tax resisters, right-wing tax protesters, conservative “taxpayers” groups, and liberal religious organizations making the case that "budgets are moral documents” that should reflect “we the taxpayers'” collective moral values.
-Despite their profound differences, juxtaposing these four cases side-by-side reveals the deep moral salience of taxation and often unrecognized connections between taxpaying and “good citizenship” within the American system.
+Despite their profound differences, juxtaposing these four cases side-by-side reveals the deep moral salience of taxation and often unrecognized connections between taxpaying and contested visions of good citizenship and political community within the American system.

 religion and the 2016 election